kibs-tech/kibs-tech.github.io/short-term-contractor.md

 Workload increasing?

+All hands on deck?

-Hire an experienced contractor short term @ your time in need.
+Hire an experienced contract developer short term @ your time of need.

-Plough through your issue log
-and even help with all hands on deck testing
+In many cases an experienced contract developer will be comfortably up and running within a day, ploughing through your issue logs and and helping to allieviate the workload of your stressed out dev teams.
+They can also help with all aspects of testing and test data generation.

+Send me an email and get someone in now.